Sustainable use of biological resourcesReducing of food waste

-Production processes for beer and happo-shu (low-malt beer) generate spent grains after extracting flavor during the mashing process.
-Because such spent grains contain residues of nutritious substances, they are efficiently used as livestock feed for cattle or for growing mushrooms.
+Production processes for beer, low-malt beer, and other products generate spent grains after extracting flavor during the mashing process.
+Because such spent grains contain residues of nutritious substances, we utilize them efficiently as livestock feed for cattle, for growing mushrooms, and other applications.

 Developing food products from brewer’s yeast